david-grs/geiger/README.md

 ---

 ### Hardware counters
 A more advanced usage of disco is to include hardware counters.
-This is done by specifying a list of *papi_wrapper<...>* in the template parameters list of *disco::suite*:
+This is done by specifying a list of *papi_wrapper<_EventT...>* in the template parameters list of *disco::suite<>*:

 ```c++
       // instr_profiler reports the number of instructions, cycles and mispredicted branches